Sairam-K26/Feature_Engineering/README.md

 Arbitrary values can create outliers.
 Extra caution required in selecting the Arbitrary value.
 When to Use:-
-When data is not MAR(Missing At Random).
+When data is not MAR(Missing At Random)
 Suitable for All.

 Frequent Category Imputation: